Naufrage, Prince Edward Island: Shipwrecks

 The name of the first French ship that brought settlers to the area is unknown today, and only its wreck date of 1719 remains.
-Both the Asia and the Georgina sank in the Northumberland Strait west of Naufrage in 1939.
+The Asia was lost off of Naufrage in 1839.
 Between November 1 and November 8, 1906, four vessels wrecked near the Shipwreck Point lighthouse.
 The Sovinto and the Orpheus were wrecked at Priest Pond, while the Olga sank at Black Bush (present-day Hermanville).
 The Turret Bell sank at Cable Head.

-Fishing and Industry
+Fishing and industry

 Up until the middle of the 20th century, small scale fishing was done up and down the northern coast of the Prince Edward Island, with several vessels departing from 15 small ports.
 There were three lobster canneries located at Naufrage Harbour.
 Fisherman also caught, processed and cured herring, cod, mackerel, hake, and haddock.
 The canneries have closed, but Naufrage remains a popular place for lobster fishing, with over 100 boats fishing out of the harbour.